MethodsAndPractices/vsteam/docs/Add-TeamAccount.md

 ## PARAMETERS

-### Account
+### -Account
 The Visual Studio Team Services (VSTS) account name to use.
-DO NOT enter the entire URL.
+DO NOT enter the
+entire URL.
 Just the portion before visualstudio.com.
-For example in the following url mydemos is the account name. https://mydemos.visualstudio.com or
+For example in the
+following url mydemos is the account name. https://mydemos.visualstudio.com or